 Thus, the recommendation is to always use a passphrase!

-Updating from previous pitrezor imageIf you are updating your pitrezor to the latest image you have 2 options.
-In both cases, make sure you have your seed word list near you.
+Updating from previous pitrezor imageIf you are updating your pitrezor to the latest image you will need your seed words with you:

 The modification to trezor original code are available in this repo: https://github.com/heneault/trezor-mcu